 A.S.D Quadrato Meticcio will be hosting two days of activities at their headquarters at Piazza Caduti della Resistenza, Padova.
 The main theme of the events will be dealing with the topics of stereotypes and discrimination based on gender and sexual orientation, which will be brought across through games.
 The attendees are invited to interact with but also confront each other, while food and wine are being served.

-Event activities will include a football tournament to include team-specific disadvantage rules, a reflection on the tournament, different alternative football exercises, a running race themed “The Mirror of Social Inequality”, an adaption of the famous life-boat game themed “Save the championship: choose your team”, a poetry slam performance on real-life experiences by a female futsal team, as well as an event wrap up with a reflection on the event.
+Event activities will include a football tournament with team-specific disadvantage rules, a reflection on the tournament, different alternative football exercises, a short film viewing and debate on sexism and homophobia, a running race themed “The Mirror of Social Inequality”, a poetry slam performance on real-life experiences by a female futsal team, as well as an event wrap up with a reflection on the event.
 The event is aimed at adults of all ages, genders, religions, social classes and political views.

 Lupi Roma Outsport